Develop your structural engineering skills to assess damage and make informed decisions on whether to repair or dismantle damaged buildings

 - Explain the difference between earthquake and blast loading and the critical design considerations for each

-- Determine the fundamental behaviour of a structural system and how will load transfer throughout the structure.
+- Determine the fundamental behavior of a structural system and how will load transfer throughout the structure.

 - Determine the types of failure that can occur in a local element and how to visually identify them on site.

 - Describe the methods of structural analysis for the purpose of performance-based design.

 - Determine the most suitable retrofit approach for different structural defects locally or globally.

 - Describe good construction practices for a retrofit or repair for a resilient structure.